BLUE HORIZON 1261

 Samantha shook her head.
 "Probably not, but this is something I'm doing on my own, with my own funds."

 The cougar leaned forward.
 "I understand what you're doing, but I don't think Merlin would approve," he said.
 "Spending that kind of money could attract attention from the rest of the crew.
 You're supposed to be playing the part of a blue-collar worker, remember?"

-"Yes, I remember, but who's to say I didn't have an extra few hundred credits saved back that I decided to use on my own?
+"Yes, I remember, but who's to say I didn't have extra credits saved back that I decided to use on my own?
 We're all still strangers here, but I would like to think I could help out enough to keep everyone from getting too bored on the journey.
 If someone gets cabin fever from inactivity, they're likely to get irritable and hard to live with, and there's no place to get away from the rest of us on a ship this small."

 "Yeah, okay," conceded the navigator.
 "I won't say anything to Merlin about it, but if you go overboard getting things for the crew, he's bound to notice."

 Samantha nodded, satisfied that he accepted her reasoning.
 "Now," she said with a smile, "what is it that you like to do in your free time?"